Ahzyuan/LLM-Apikey-Manager/CONTRIBUTING.md

 # 🛠️ LAM Development Guide

-Welcome to the LAM (LLM API Manager) development guide!
+Welcome to the LAM (LLM API-key Manager) development guide!
 This document will help you understand the project architecture, contribute effectively, and maintain the high-quality standards of this security-focused tool.

 ## 🎯 Quick Start for Contributors